joevorbs/LLM_Investment_Agent/README.md

 # Phase 2
 - Allow the agent to pull the data for us without specifying what we want upfront
 - Create basic front end
-- Connect AWS Quicksight to the database and use the agent to create dashboards based on the question asked
+- Ask the questions / get responses on the webpage and generate charts based on the question

+- # Phase 3
+- IAC

 # Sample (Current State)